-Nathan Lenet is a practicum student in his second year at the Institute for Graduate Clinical Psychology at Widener University.Nathan received his Bachelor’s degree in Psychology at the University of Maryland, College Park where he developed an interest in developmental psychology while doing research on early childhood attachment styles.
-His areas of focus in his graduate studies include child, adolescent and family therapy and school psychology.
-Over the last three years, Nathan has practiced biofeedback, completing his certification this spring at the Widener Biofeedback Clinic.
+Nathan Lenet is a postdoctoral fellow who completed his Psy.D. at the Institute for Graduate Clinical Psychology at Widener University.Nathan received his Bachelor’s degree in Psychology at the University of Maryland, College Park where he developed an interest in developmental psychology while doing research on early childhood attachment styles.
+His areas of focus include child, adolescent and family therapy and school psychology.
+Over the last five years, Nathan has practiced biofeedback, completing his certification at the Widener Biofeedback Clinic.
 Using biofeedback therapy, Nathan has worked with children, teens and adults to help them gain a better understanding of how anxiety, depression and other conditions can manifest physically in the body.

 Additionally, Nathan worked in an inpatient adolescent crisis-stabilization unit at Sheppard Pratt Health System in Baltimore, Maryland, where he facilitated daily individual and group therapy sessions focusing on symptom management skills.